-Neck movements, tiredness, stress, and heat can trigger Lhermitte’s sign.
-Patients often describe Lhermitte's like an electric shock of pain that runs from the head down to the back, and through the arms and legs.
-It often happens when they bend their head down and touch their chin to their chest.
+Neck movements, fatigue, stress, and heat can trigger Lhermitte’s sign.
+Patients often describe Lhermitte's sign as an electric shock of pain that runs from the head down to the back, and through the arms and legs.
+It happens when they bend their head down and touch their chin to their chest.

 Cisplatin or docetaxel neurotoxicity has been tied to Lhermitte's sign.

 Lhermitte's sign or syndrome is not a disease process itself, and it is usually intermittent in nature upon neck flexion.
 The prognosis of the disease process underlying the Lhermitte's sign is variable.

 There are no known complications related to Lhermitte's sign.
 However, it is occasionally reported as a facet of a discontinuation syndrome related to certain medications.
 Psychotropic medications such as SSRIs and SNRIs, specifically paroxetine and venlafaxine have been shown to have a reported association.
 Fluoxetine, given the extended length of its half-life, has less likelihood of causing Lhermitte's sign upon sudden discontinuation.
 On the other hand, paroxetine, has a shorter half-life and more likely to cause discontinuation syndrome.
 In dentistry, there have been studies that found Lhermitte's sign associated with nitrous oxide abusers (caused by depletion of vitamin B12).

 In the case of multiple sclerosis, an experienced neurologist should be consulted if demyelinating disorders are suspected.